-If you are an SAP partner who is looking to implement social selling, then this post is for you!
+If you are an SAP partner who is looking to learn more about marketing or review the fundamentals, then this post is for you!

 Selling has always been about building and nurturing relationships.